23/resumable.js/README.md

 * `.abort()` Abort uploading the file.
 * `.retry()` Retry uploading the file.
 * `.bootstrap()` Rebuild the state of a `ResumableFile` object, including reassigning chunks and XMLHttpRequest instances.

+### Alternatives

+This library is explicitly designed for modern browsers supporting advanced HTML5 file features, and the motivation has been to provide stable and resumable support for large files (allowing uploads of several GB files through HTTP is a predictable fashion).

+If your aim is just to support progress indications during upload/uploading multiple files at once, Resumable.js isn't for you.
+In those cases, [SWFUpload](http://swfupload.org/) and [Plupload](http://plupload.com/) provides the same features with wider browser support.